harness/developer-hub/docs/software-engineering-insights/sei-metrics-and-insights/execution/dora-metrics.md

 ### The SCM Lead Time widget

-Use the **SCM (Source Code Management) PR Lead Time by Stage Report** widget to get insights on Lead Time for Changes.
+Use the **SCM (Source Code Management) PR Lead Time by Stage Report** widget to examine Lead Time for Changes.

 :::info